 This publication applies to the supported Linux on Z distributions (Red Hat, SUSE, and Ubuntu).

 This IBM Redbooks publication is useful to IT architects, system administrators, and users who plan for and install KVM on IBM Z. The reader is expected to have an understanding of IBM Z hardware, KVM, Linux on Z, and virtualization concepts.

 Chapter 1.
 Understanding the Kernel-based Virtual Machine on IBM Z

 Chapter 2.
 Planning for the Kernel-based Virtual Machine host and guest

 Chapter 3.
 Preparing the Red Hat Enterprise Linux Kernel-based Virtual Machine environment for virtual machine use

 Chapter 4.
-Preparing the SLES KVM environment for VM use
+Preparing the SLES Kernel-based Virtual Machine environment for virtual machine use

 Chapter 5.
-Preparing the Ubuntu KVM environment for VM usage
+Preparing the Ubuntu Kernel-based Virtual Machine environment for virtual machine use

 Chapter 6.
 Managing the Kernel-based Virtual Machine environment

 Chapter 7.
 High Availability for IBM General Parallel File System